Natural ADHD Supplements for Children and Adults

 How did we get here?
 Well to start with, there was a lot of doodling in class.
 And I mean a lot.
 My parents were constantly being brought into special school meetings to listen to various teachers and guidance counselors complain about my academic habits.

 "He draws in class, he doesn't turn in homework, he doesn't pay attention, he's always late," this was pretty much the standard fair.
-My parents would typically in turn ask about my test scores to which the teachers would always reply that they were high.
+My parents would typically in turn ask about my test scores to which the teachers would always reply that they were mostly quite high.

 How did it all turn out?
 Well, remember that speech class for kids with developmental problems?
-After graduating high school I went on to be accepted to several foreign studies programs and became fluent in four different foreign languages.
-I guess that speech class wasn't so appropriate for me after all.
+After graduating high school, I went on to be accepted to several foreign studies programs and became fluent in four different foreign languages.
+I guess that "speech" class wasn't so appropriate for me after all.
 The doodling, drawing must have paid off because in 2000 I was accepted to art school at New York University's Tisch School of the Arts for a major in Filmmaking.
 After graduating college I moved to Los Angeles to begin my career in film and television.
 Since, I've been fortunate enough to work with some amazing people such as director James Cameron.
-I have also been able to win three Emmy Awards for my work in 3D television.
+I have also been able to win three Emmy Awards for my work in 3D.